ivaturi/onepercent/journal/week2.md

 **Do**

-- [ ] Learning from data, homework 2
+- [x] Learning from data, homework 2
-- [ ] Two layer nework with backpropagation
+- [x] Chapter 5 (Statistics) from Data Science from Scratch

+**Notes**

+I got stuck on the Linear Regression exercises in homework 2 for Learning from Data so I decided to take a step back and work at a lower level (working through DS from scratch).